 We then have your pattern and re-ordering is straightforward.
 Making changes to your pattern is simple.
 We can keep as many ‘cuts’ as you wish.
 The system works in the same way for shirts.

-* delivery times vary with construction, cloth choice and availability, best case is 4-5 weeks.
+* delivery times vary with construction, cloth choice and availability.
 Occasional delays due to cloth availability happen form time to time.